Watts-Lab/task-mapping/tasks/TOPSIM - general mgmt business game.md

 ## Performance calculation

 The team performance measures in our analyses are the firm’s final share price and whether a particular firm went bankrupt or not.
 Information on the share price was retrieved from firms’ reports after the last particular period had been simulated
+> If a team goes bankrupt they are removed from the game to avoid "sabotage activities".
+Firms were considered to be bankrupt as soon as their equity capital fell below zero in any of the periods played.
+These firms were immediately excluded from the game and assigned a share price of zero in order to avoid "sabotage activities".

 ## Incentives
 No incentives as students played this game as a part of their course and performance impacted final grades.